Prevention of corruption

 Measures against Anti-Social Influences

-The Mitsubishi Chemical Holdings Group promotes avoidance of relationships with anti-social forces throughout the organization, from management to all employees.
+The Mitsubishi Chemical Group promotes avoidance of relationships with anti-social forces throughout the organization, from management to all employees.

 Training and Awareness-Raising Activities for Employees